 So “How do you successfully quilt on Batiks?”

 1. Check your fabric to see how tightly or loosely woven it is.
 Many made for Quilting” batiks are loose enough to withstand the heavy stitching given to quilts.
 But some are not.
 Although I don’t advocate discarding the tighter fabrics, you’ll need to take extra care.

 2. Use a finer needle to prevent puncturing the threads in a lightly woven fabric.
+(See the lower side of the purple picture – you can easily spot holes left in the batik where stitches were removed.)
 A ball-point might be helpful- but not too large.
 If you encounter “Frogging” the fuzz around stitches indicating broken threads you might be able to make them less visible by using a damp cloth, dotted with silicone and rubbing lightly.
 This can be a tricky decision if you have multiple layers of fused appliqué through which to stitch.

 3. A silicone lubricant is useful.
 Spray on brands are available but difficult to find.
 You can apply a few drops of silicone (ie. Sewer’s Aid) to a damp cloth and rub over the quilt surface or apply a few drops to the spool.